akostrik/stage_telegram_python/README.md

 Go [here](https://cloud.mongodb.com/) - Database - Connect - Drives - to get you MonogDB connection string

-In the line 13 of server2/backend/server2.js put the same MongoDB connection string as in server1/.env:
+In the line 13 of [here](https://github.com/akostrik/stage_telegram/blob/main/server2/backend/server2.js) put the same MongoDB connection string as in server1/.env:
 > const mongoUrl = '...';
+Be careful not to pulish your MongoDB connection string on the internet

 ### OpenAI configuration